 Pansophic is an adjective stemming from “pansophia”, which in Classical Greek literally means “all wisdom”.
-More loosely, it refers to an ancient pedagogic idea that aspired to teach everything to everyone irrespective of social or economic position, race or nationality.
-Universal by nature in both scope and accessibility, it was to be a guiding basis for education.
-Being pansophic means embracing all knowledge and having infinite awareness, understanding and insight.
+More loosely, it refers to an ancient idea of teaching everything to everyone irrespective of social or economic position, race or nationality.
+How’s that for universal education?!

 Why pansophy matters: